Universal Finite Subgroup of the Tate Curve: Tate K-theory

-Moreover, via the power operation $\overline{P}_N$ we construct a new operation of quasi-elliptic cohomology.
-It is essential in the construction of the universal finite subgroup of order $N$ of $Tate(q)$. \begin{proposition} The composition defines a ring homomorphism, where $res$ is the restriction map by the inclusion $diag$ is the diagonal map \end{proposition}
+Moreover, via the power operation $\mathbb{P}_N$ we will construct a new operation of quasi-elliptic cohomology.
+It is essential in the construction of the universal finite subgroup of order $N$ of $Tate(q)$. \begin{proposition} The composition defines a ring homomorphism, where $res$ is the restriction map given by the inclusion and $diag$ is the diagonal map In addition, we refer the reader to \cite[(4.1), (4.2)]{HuanPower} for the construction of the power operation $\{\overline{P}_N\}_N$ and \cite[(4.17)]{HuanPower} for the explicit formula of it. \end{proposition}